Meetshah2005/Campus-Lost-and-Found-Repo/README.md

 # **Run Instruction**
-#### 0. If wanted, make a destination folder to house the repo within
+#### 0. If necessary, create a containg foler to house the project file

 #### 1. Clone the repo
 ```shell